NadeemA23/GeneralQuiz/README.md

 ![lighthouse](assets/images/performance.png)

-As shown above my initial performance was in the ornage at 85 , which after a few improvements and corrections it improved and is now in the green as you can see below.
+As shown above my initial performance was in the orange at 85 , which after a few improvements and corrections it improved and is now in the green as you can see below.

 ![lighthouse](assets/images/lighthouse.png)